WireGuard/wireguard-windows/docs/netquirk.md

 This prevents traffic from leaking outside the tunnel.

-If you'd like to use a default route _without_ having these restrictive kill-switch semantics, one may use the routes `0.0.0.0/1` and `128.0.0.0/0` in place of `0.0.0.0/0`, as well as `::/1` and `8000::/1` in place of `::/0`.
+If you'd like to use a default route _without_ having these restrictive kill-switch semantics, one may use the routes `0.0.0.0/1` and `128.0.0.0/1` in place of `0.0.0.0/0`, as well as `::/1` and `8000::/1` in place of `::/0`.
 This achieves nearly the same thing, but does not activate the above firewalling semantics.
+(The UI's editor has a checkbox that toggles this.)
 And users without the need for a `/0` route at all do not have to worry about this, and instead fall back to ordinary Windows routing and DNS behavior.

 ### Considerations for non-`/0` Allowed IPs